Cactusolo/IESHTSTE/README.md

     `bash fastq_lane_cat.sh Evgeny_13.txt UFL_394803_SampleSheet.csv`

   This bash script will take two input files: one is sample ID file, and the other is sequence ID table.
+The formact and content of each file is as shown below:

   Example,